-Introducing your baby to other foods can be fun.
+Introducing your baby to other foods is a big milestone, and can be fun too.
 The simplest approach is to continue your usual breastfeeding pattern and let your baby join you at family mealtimes.
-He will be able to learn about new foods gradually and in his own time.
+Your baby will be able to learn about new foods gradually and in their own time.

-Your baby will begin eating solid foods according to his own unique timetable, just as he will walk and talk when he’s ready.
+Babies begin eating solid foods according to their own unique timetables, just as they will walk and talk when they are ready.
 Readiness to try new foods is just another developmental step and it isn’t necessary to do anything special.
-It is more a question of waiting until he is ready and then having suitable foods available for him.
-Most babies show signs of readiness for solid foods around the middle of their first year.
-For a healthy, full-term, breastfed baby there is usually no reason for adding other foods or drinks before then.

 Why follow your baby’s cues?